 In theory paralegals require no formal legal training and some firms, such as Bond Dickinson, take on paralegals as apprentices straight from school.
 But increasingly recruiters are requesting a legal academic background – a law degree or graduate diploma in law as a minimum; in fact, some law firms only consider paralegals that have completed the LPC.
 With so many graduates coming out of university without a training contract lined up and looking for legal work experience, firms are choosing graduates from a legal background.
 As a result, getting a paralegal role is competitive and not a soft option.

 Be warned also that some positions require previous experience, so it’s worth taking the time to find the right position for you.
 Becca realised that: ‘Even doing a week of work experience at a law firm can help kick-start your career in law.
 I did work experience at FSP last summer and the good reference I got from the trainee I shadowed during that week helped me to get the paralegal position I have now – more so than the reference from my personal tutor.’

 Put as much thought into these applications as you would when applying for your training contract – ensure that you meet the stated requirements and offer something more; you never know where it might lead.

-Becky Powell is a trainee solicitor at Field Seymour Parkes.
+Becky Powell was a trainee solicitor at Field Seymour Parkes before qualifying into the firm's corporate department in 2018.
 She worked as a paralegal at the firm for four months before being offered a training contract.
 Becca Jones graduated from the University of Nottingham with a degree in law in June 2016.
 After graduating, Becca secured a role as a paralegal in the corporate department at Field Seymour Parkes.
 Ross Buckingham is a trainee solicitor at Mills & Reeve.
 He worked a paralegal for a year at his firm in between securing and starting his training contract.
 Ross proves the point that you don't have to be called Rebecca to be a paralegal.